crazywiden/SRCNN/README.md

  - __Note: this script only works for image size of 64x64 and 128x182 now.
 Waiting to be updated later__

 ## Parameter explaination
- - Run 'python main.py -h' and will get options on parameters you can set for this script.
+ - Run `python main.py -h` and will get options on parameters you can set for this script.

- -
+## Algorithm explanation
+ - Use [bicubic](http://www.paulinternet.nl/?page=bicubic) interpolation to interpolating image size of 64x64 to size of 128x128
+ - Use SRCNN to improve the resolution of image size of 128x128

 # reference